algorithmbasics/articles/_posts/2024-07-02-nvidia-stock-analysis.md

 Moreover, Nvidia's clientele extends to natural language processing (NLP) companies, AI research labs, and chip startups like OpenAI, Anthropic, DeepMind, and Scale AI.
 The company also caters to entertainment and gaming graphics companies, such as Midjourney.
 Beyond these, Nvidia supports a wide array of technology startups including the 19,000 recipients of the Nvidia Inception grant.

-It is important to note that the above listed pool does not include the millions of retail users (gamers, developers, and performance hardware owners) and the Web 3.0[^3] users (blockchain miners and dApp builders) because they are not directly involved in artifical intelligence sector.
-Nevertheless, the artifical intelligence sector is large.
-How can a new economy industry sector like artifical intelligence become so big so fast?[^4] And, more importantly, what is its economic consequence?
+It is important to note that the above listed pool does not include the millions of retail users (gamers, developers, and performance hardware owners) and the Web 3.0[^3] users (blockchain miners and dApp builders) because they are not directly involved in artificial intelligence sector.
+Nevertheless, the artificial intelligence sector is large.
+How can a new economy industry sector like artificial intelligence become so big so fast?[^4] And, more importantly, what is its economic consequence?

 # Economic analysis of artificial intelligence firms